Ficool

 I ignored him.
 My eyes shifted to the quiet man behind him.
 He was tall and dark-haired with cold eyes.
 He looked like he could easily kill anyone.
 He was so quiet, and his posture was uncomfortable.
 He was dangerous, and I had to watch out for him.

-"If she steals anything," I said while walking toward the girl, "report it to the commanders.
+"If she steals anything," I said while walking toward the girl, "report it to the instructors.
 Beating her in a place like this proves nothing."

 Skinny chuckled.
 "And who asked you to be the hero?
 Do you want to join her?"